 8. Give Yourself a Good Sleep

-Sleeping is very much necessary if you want to be good at memory.
+Sleeping is very much necessary if you want to improve memory.
 A tired body that lacks sleep will not be able to recollect or retain information effectively.
-So rest well and make sure your body and mind are rejuvenated every day.
+Rest well and make sure your body and mind are rejuvenated every day.

-Try to include more vegetables and fruits into your diet to improve memory.
+Try to include more memory-boosting fruits and vegetables into a healthy diet to improve memory.
 A study conducted by Harvard medical school backs this as well.
 Scientists believe that the antioxidants and vitamins from vegetables and fruits help to reduce oxidative stress in the brain and help battle age-related memory issues.

 Learn about the brain foods you should include in your diet: 12 Best Foods That Improve Memory and Brain Health